jcasale/PSSerilog/docs/New-SerilogBasicLogger.md

 This cmdlet performs the following functions:

   * Creates a new Serilog configuration with a console and file sink.
-  * Creates a new Serilog logger
+  * Creates a new Serilog logger.
-  * Begins tracking the logger in session state for disposal.
   * Returns the logger instance.

 ## EXAMPLES